SCU systems access: My Enrolment, MySCU and SCU Email

 - General Offer Conditions

 - See Offer Conditions.

 - An internship is a temporary position which emphasises on on-the-job training.
 Interns generally have a supervisor who assigns specific tasks and evaluates their work.

 - A laboratory class provides practical knowledge that allows you to apply the theory learned in the Unit.
 The class is usually hands on and conducted in real time in a Laboratory setting.

 - Lapse Date

 - The date by which you must respond to your offer.
 If you do nothing by the lapse date, then the offer will lapse automatically and you will need to submit a new application for admission if you wish to commence studies.

 - Learning Site

 - Every unit in which you enrol has an online Learning Site.
-It is critical to your studies that you can enter your Llearning Site(s).
+It is critical to your studies that you can enter your Learning Site(s).
 Your Learning Site contains a Unit Information Guide which will give you your assignment and assessment tasks, due dates and important information about the unit.
 Your Learning Site(s) also contain various other online resources and contact details for your Unit Assessor.
-If you are studying by Distance Education, your Learning Site will be your virtual classroom for the unit and will be the primary method by which your Unit Assessor will communicate with you.
+If you are studying Online, your Learning Site will be your virtual classroom for the unit and will be the primary method by which your Unit Assessor will communicate with you.
 You will find your Learning Sites inside MySCU.
-Login to MySCU, scroll down the page and find the links to your Learning Sites.
+Log in to MySCU, scroll down the page and find the links to your Learning Sites.